Kudrevičius and others v. Lithuania

 The Chamber of the European Court of Human Rights found the criminal convictions in violation of the right to peaceful assembly guaranteed under Article 11 of the Convention.
 Subsequently, the case was referred to the Court’s Grand Chamber for reconsideration.

-The Grand Chamber of delivered a unanimous decision.
+The Grand Chamber of the European Court of Human Rights unanimously delivered a judgment.

 The Grand Chamber first determined that the case should be examined under Article 11 of the Convention, even though the complaint separately invoked the protection of Article 10 on the right to freedom of expression.
 The Court was of the opinion that based on the circumstances of the case, Article 10 had to be regarded as “a lex generalis in relation to Article 11, which is a lex specialis.” [para.
 85] It, however, emphasized that “Article 11 must also be considered in the light of Article 10, where the aim of the exercise of freedom of assembly is the expression of personal opinions.” [para.
 86]